If you think indoor comfort is important, then ductwork should matter to you – and it should matter a lot.

 Your home is a system, and ducts are an integral part of that system.
 When a builder or contractor bungles your ductwork (and they often do!), uncomfortable and unhealthy conditions are the typical result.

 That’s why we’re picky about installing new ductwork.
-The way we see it, ductwork should never be subject to assumptions, wishful thinking, or rules of thumb.
+The way we see it, the ductwork should never be subject to assumptions, wishful thinking, or rules of thumb.
 Instead, we use building science as our guiding light.

 A few thoughts on good ductwork design